collocations.org

 Chicago serves as an illustration of the problems faced by such cities.

-give (sb), provide
+give (sb), offer, present, provide

-Explain the policy of detente and provide some illustrations of how it worked in practice.
+Explain the policy of détente and provide some illustrations of how it worked in practice.

-take, use sth as/for
+take, use sth as, use sth for

 I will use one recent example as an illustration.

-as an ~
+as an illustration

-As an illustration of this point, I''m going to tell you a true story.
+As an illustration of this point, I'm going to tell you a true story.

-by way of ~
+by way of illustration

 He quoted several famous writers by way of illustration.